JuliaGraphics/Luxor.jl/docs/src/tutorial/simple-animation.md

 # Make simple animations

-Luxor.jl can help you build simple animations, by assembling a series of PNG images into an animated GIF.
+Luxor.jl can help you build simple animations, by assembling a series of PNG images into an animated movie.

 !!! note

     To make richer and more complex animations, use [Javis.jl](https://github.com/Wikunia/Javis.jl), which is designed specifically for the purpose.
+    [Makie.jl](https://docs.makie.org/stable/) is also a good choice.

 ## 1: A Julia spinner